datarootsio/cheek/README.md

 All configuration options are available by checking out `cheek --help` or the help of its subcommands (e.g. `cheek run --help`).

 Configuration can be passed as flags to the `cheek` CLI directly.
 All configuration flags are also possible to set via environment variables.
-The following environment variables are available, they will override the default and/or set value of their similarly named CLI flags (without the prefix): `CHEEK_PORT`, `CHEEK_SUPPRESSLOGS`, `CHEEK_LOGLEVEL`, `CHEEK_PRETTY`, `CHEEK_HOMEDIR`.
+The following environment variables are available, they will override the default and/or set value of their similarly named CLI flags (without the prefix): `CHEEK_PORT`, `CHEEK_SUPPRESSLOGS`, `CHEEK_LOGLEVEL`, `CHEEK_PRETTY`, `CHEEK_HOMEDIR`, `CHEEK_NOTELEMETRY`.

 ## Docker

 Check out the `Dockerfile` for an example on how to set up `cheek` within the context of a Docker image.

+## Usage stats

+By default `cheek` reports minimal usage stats.
+Each time a job is triggered a simple request that (only) contains your `cheek` version is send to our servers.
+Check out the exact implementation [here](https://github.com/datarootsio/cheek/blob/main/pkg/telemetry.go).
+Note that you can always opt-out of this by passing the `-no-telemetry` or `-n` flag.
 ## Acknowledgements

 Thanks goes to: